History of Denmark: Christianity, expansion and the establishment of the Kingdom of Denmark

-Canute thanked the Norwegians for their patience and then went from assembly to assembly (landsting) outlawing any sailor, captain or soldier who refused to pay a fine which amounted to more than a years harvest for most farmers.
+Canute thanked the Norwegians for their patience and then went from assembly to assembly (landsting) outlawing any sailor, captain or soldier who refused to pay a fine, which amounted to more than a year's harvest for most farmers.
 Canute and his housecarls fled south with a growing army of rebels on his heels.
 Canute fled to the royal property outside the town of Odense on Funen with his two brothers.
 After several attempts to break in and then bloody hand-to-hand fighting in the church, Benedict was cut down, and Canute was struck in the head by a large stone and then speared from the front.
 He died at the base of the main altar on 10 July 1086, where he was buried by the Benedictines.
 When Queen Edele came to take Canute's body to Flanders, a light allegedly shone around the church and it was taken as a sign that Canute should remain where he was.

 The death of St. Canute marks the end of the Viking Age.
 Never again would massive flotillas of Scandinavians meet each year to ravage the rest of Christian Europe.

-Canute's nephew Sweyn Estridson (1020–74) re-established strong royal Danish authority and built a good relationship with Archbishop Adalbert of Hamburg-Bremen — at that time the Archbishop of all of Scandinavia.

 In the early 12th century, Denmark became the seat of an independent church province of Scandinavia.
 Not long after that, Sweden and Norway established their own archbishoprics, free of Danish control.
 The mid-12th century proved a difficult time for the kingdom of Denmark.
 Violent civil wars rocked the land.
 Eventually, Valdemar the Great (1131–82), gained control of the kingdom, stabilizing it and reorganizing the administration.
 King Valdemar and Absalon (ca 1128–1201), the bishop of Roskilde, rebuilt the country.

 During Valdemar's reign construction began of a castle in the village of Havn, leading eventually to the foundation of Copenhagen, the modern capital of Denmark.
 Valdemar and Absalon built Denmark into a major power in the Baltic Sea, a power which later competed with the Hanseatic League, the counts of Holstein, and the Teutonic Knights for trade, territory, and influence throughout the Baltic.
 In 1168, Valdemar and Absalon gained a foothold on the southern shore of the Baltic, when they subdued the Principality of Rügen.

 In the 1180s, Mecklenburg and the Duchy of Pomerania came under Danish control, too.
 In the new southern provinces, the Danes promoted Christianity (mission of the Rani, monasteries like Eldena Abbey) and settlement (Danish participation in the Ostsiedlung).
 The Danes lost most of their southern gains after the Battle of Bornhöved (1227), but the Rugian principality stayed with Denmark until 1325.